giDai7ja/MagicButton/README.md

 # MagicButton
-Single sensor button (Emulation of work S576B)
+Sensor button (Emulation of work S576B)

 This is an emulation of Siemens S576B